splittist/printfcl/README.md

 13
 ```

+<a id="javatime"></a>
 ### Javatime - a different form of *conversion specifier*

-Java's version of printf contains a large number of *conversion specifiers* relating to dates and times.
-[https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html] The system `printfcl/javatime` contins an implementation of these conversion specifiers using the `local-time` system (but assuming unix timestamps are given as arguments).
+Java's [version](https://docs.oracle.com/javase/7/docs/api/java/util/Formatter.html) of printf contains a large number of *conversion specifiers* relating to dates and times.
+The system `printfcl/javatime` contins an implementation of these conversion specifiers using the `local-time` system (but assuming unix timestamps are given as arguments).

 Because the time- and date-based conversion specifiers are made up of two characters (e.g. `Ta` or `tC`) we must customize `COLLECT-CONVERSION-SPECIFIER`.
 Here we handle the `T/t` case and otherwise defer to the STANDARD-CONVERTER with `(call-next-method)`.